hernandoit/tic-tac-toe-client/README.md

 # Tic Tac Toe

-This is a tic-tac-toe game that has user authentication build into it using a prebuilt API to test against.
+This is a tic-tac-toe game using a SPA (single page application) approach with a sign up and login.
+A user must first login to click on a button to show the grid to play the game.
+The user will then start by playing 'X' and then 'O', alternating until the game ends.
+There are two possible results to a game; win/draw.

 ## `Important Links`
 - [Deployed Client](https://hernandoit.github.io/tic-tac-toe-client/)